robin-norwood/katacoda/organize-terraform-code/step4.md

 Once more, respond to the prompt with `yes`{{execute}}.

-Now your configuration is independant, and each environment is managed separately.
+Now your configuration is independent, and each environment is managed separately.
 However, the configuration is entirely duplicated between environments.